Gambrel: Origin and use of the term

 That's the gambrel; hence gambrel-roof.)

 An earlier reference from the Dictionary of Americanisms, published in 1848, defines gambrel as "A hipped roof of a house, so called from the resemblance to the hind leg of a horse which by farriers is termed the gambrel."
 Webster's Dictionary also confusingly used the term hip in the definition of this roof.

 The term is also used for a single mansard roof in France and Germany.
-In Dutch the term 'two-sided mansard roof' is used for gambrel roofs.
+In Dutch the term tweezijdige mansardekap, 'two-sided mansard roof', is used for gambrel roofs.

 Origins of the gambrel in North America

 The origin of the gambrel roof form in North America is unknown.
 The oldest known gambrel roof in America was on the second Harvard Hall at Harvard University built in 1677.
 Possibly the oldest surviving house in the U.S. with a gambrel roof is the c.
 1677–78 Peter Tufts House.
 The oldest surviving framed house in North America, the Fairbanks House, has an ell with a gambrel roof, but this roof was a later addition.

 Claims to the origin of the gambrel roof form in North America include: